Solaris-11/Group7_Game/README.md

 After quit the current round, you can find the load game option in the main menu.
 You can choose the option "load game" to return to previous game progress.
 The function `RunLoadGame()` will help you to access the game progress which you have saved.

-The different instructions in the `RunLoadGame()` function will run the following steps:

- 1. `ifstream fin;` - Create an `ifstream` object `fin` for reading files.

- 2. `fin.open("savegame.txt");` - Open the file named "savegame.txt".
-If the file cannot be opened (for example, the file does not exist or does not have sufficient permissions), the error message "Game not found!" is output.

- 3. If the file is opened successfully, code execution will continue.
-After this, a series of variables are defined to store the game data read from the file, including `mode`, `difficulty`, `round`, `numRows`, `numCols`, `numF`, `maxMove`, ` pauseTime`, `numMove`, `points`, `selectedRow`, `selectedCol`, `count`, `numPaired`, `failure`, `flip` and `challengePass`.

- 4. Use `fin >> variable name` to read the value of each variable from the file and store it in the corresponding variable.

- 5. Define several two-dimensional arrays `card`, `table`, `coord`, and a one-dimensional array `pairs` to store game data read from the file.
-Through nested loops and similar, data is read from the file and stored into the corresponding array.

- 6. `fin.close();` - Close the file and the read operation is completed.

- 7. Based on the read game data and mode selection, a `Board` object `b` is created, and the corresponding function is called according to different modes and difficulties to start the game.
-The specific function call depends on the values of the `mode` and `difficulty` variables.

 **Corresponding coding element**: File input/output